-- As your employer, we offer a health plan to: All employees.
-Eligible employees are: - 🗵 .05 or greater Full time employees, working a minimum 18.75 hours per week on a regular basis.
-Employees will be effective the first day of the month following date of hire or date of hire if hired on the first of the month. - □ Some employees.
-Eligible employees are: - With respect to dependents: - We do offer coverage.
-Eligible dependents are: Spouse and children to age 26, regardless of student status - □ We do not offer coverage. - ☑ If checked, this coverage meets the minimum value standard, and the cost of this coverage to you is intended to be affordable, based on employee wages.
+• As your employer, we offer a health plan to:

+☑ All employees.
+Eligible employees are: .05 or greater Full time employees, working a minimum 18.75 hours per week on a regular basis.
+Employees will be effective the first day of the month following date of hire or date of hire if hired on the first of the month.

+- □ Some employees.
+Eligible employees are: - With respect to dependents:

+regardless of student status

+■ We do not offer coverage.

+☑ If checked, this coverage meets the minimum value standard, and the cost of this coverage to you is intended to be affordable, based on employee wages.